YaannSloot/NoodleBot/README.md

 * Batch kick user(s) and/or role(s) from any connected voice chats
 * Query WolframAlpha for math answers or other WolframAlpha related things
 * Query Wikipedia for articles
-* A few other fun things you can read more about using the help command
 * Access to all of these features can be adjusted via a custom per user/role permission system
 * Custom per guild bot settings to adjust the way **NoodleBot** functions
 * Some commands can be controlled via reactions on output messages.
 Read more about it at the [**Reactive Messages**](#Reactive) section